Help another couple fulfil their dream of a family

 Each recipient signs a consent form for use of the donor semen.
 At registration of the birth of a child resulting from donor semen, the recipient is registered as the legal parent.
 Under Australian law, the sperm donor has no legal or financial responsibilities to the child, the mother, or the couple – now or in the future.

-To find out more about becoming a sperm donor, or to book an appointment with a Queensland Fertility Group Fertility Specialist, call 1800 111 483 to speak with an experienced Fertility Consultant or send us an email enquiry.
+To find out more about becoming a sperm donor, or to book an appointment with a Queensland Fertility Group Fertility Specialist, call 1800 111 483 to speak with an experienced Fertility Consultant or complete the form below.